 - Applicant must pass the Standardized English Proficiency Test (SEPT) and scores course ENGGB2A

-- Applicants who score ENGGB1C from SEPT or passing ENGGB1B must take English for Translators SLET 101 60 hours.
+- Applicants who score ENGGB1C from SEPT or pass ENGGB1B can take English for Translators SLET 101 (60 hours)

-- Applicants must pass the Arabic Proficiency Test (APT) a minimum grade of 80.
+- Applicants must pass the Arabic Proficiency Test (APT) with a minimum grade of 80

 - Applicants who do not pass the APT must take the Arabic grammar ARBF 101 course